AymanMunassar/AutOps/README.md

 # AutOps
-This Repository is dedicated with automation tools supporting IT Operations
+This Repository is dedicated for tools supporting Automation of IT Operations